Hengle/Folkvangr/README.md

 The story is set in an isolated hamlet bordered by a dense forest.
 When the local forester doesn’t return from an ill-advised hunting foray in the woods, a search party gathers to look for him.
 The villagers eventually give up and turn back, but the forester's half-sister ventures deeper into the heart of the forest to continue searching.

 The introductory trailer is intended to establish the characters and setting for a more in-depth game production, but the animated short will stand alone as a self-contained story.
-The tone is intended to be ominous, mysterious, and claustrophobic.
-The protagonists will experience harrowing ordeals as they struggle to get out of the forest alive.

 ![forest scene wip](https://github.com/jcongerkallas1/Brefhamer/blob/master/Images/forest_scene_WIP_thumbnail.jpg)